-- Amendments (any and all changes) to previously approved non-exempt research; - Amendments (some changes) to previously approved exempt research, when required by this policy; - Continuing review/progress reports, when required; - Check-In reports, when required by the IRB; - Reportable events;

-- Closure (final) reports; or - Other considerations, as described in this policy or regulations.
+- Acknowledgements (e.g., notices from an external IRB, external reportable events, new training documents, etc.). - Amendments (any and all changes, including staff changes) to previously approved nonexempt research; - Amendments (some changes) to previously approved exempt research, when required by this policy (see below); - Continuing review/progress reports, when required; - Check-In reports, when required by the IRB; - Reportable events; - Closure (final) reports; or - Other considerations, as described in this policy or regulations.